Tech companies in the FTC's sights, chairwoman says

 Apple Korea was accused of forcing local telecommunication companies — SK Telecom, KT and LG U+ — to pay for Apple’s marketing expenses and repairs under warranty since 2016.

-“In a rapidly changing industry, if a case takes five to 10 years, the impact on the market will be limited,” Cho said.
+“In a rapidly changing industry, if a case takes five to 10 years, the impact on the market will be limited,” Joh said.
 “The consent resolution system contributes to quickly helping those that have been negatively affected and influencing the market.”

 She said while the FTC will further strengthen its investigation capacity, it will further enhance the consent resolution system, which compels the accused to voluntarily make changes to their unfair business practices, if needed.